quicwg/wg-materials/interim-18-01/minutes.md

 Ekr:  The argument is that the current spec doesn’t sufficiently handle NAT rebinding.

-Jana:  The current draft doesn’t do probing separately from commiting.
+Jana:  The current draft doesn’t do probing separately from committing.

 Ekr:  Okay, the functional answer is that it lets you make an informed choice rather than blindly leaping to a new connection.
 So we’re already better than TCP, and we’re talking about getting better still.
 I find myself currently unable to evaluate whether this is technically correct.
 One possibility is that it’s generally fine and just needs refinement; the second is that it needs a pile of new work.
 If it needs a pile of new work, I’m concerned about the time it would take.